 EVE-NG comes with templates configured to support various commercial routers and network appliances and also provides templates for a few open-source alternatives such as VyOS and Linux.
 Templates are stored in the folder /opt/unetlab/html/templates/.
 The default Linux template provided by EVE-NG supports Linux nodes as simple end-points on a network to emulate users or edge devices, specifies a Linux system that boots from a CDROM or DVD image (an ISO file), and uses VNC to connect.

-EVE-NG will support full-featured Linux nodes with persistent file systems but it requires the user to create custom templates and to take a few extra steps which, to keep this post at a reasonable length, I will discuss in a future post.
+To keep this post at a reasonable length, I will discuss how EVE-NG can support full-featured Linux nodes with persistent file systems in a future post.
 For now, we’ll use the default Linux template and download a Linux ISO file that is compatible with it.
 In this case, I chose to use Puppy Linux.

 First, create the directory in which you will store the image.
-EVE-NG requires the name of the directory is in a specific format.
 Each image is stored in a sub-directory of the /opt/unetlab/addons/qemu/ directory.
-The image’s directory name uses a naming convention that has a prefix that matches the template name, followed by some additional text chosen by the user to uniquely identify the image.
+EVE-NG requires the name of the directory is in a specific format: the image’s directory name must have a prefix that matches the template name, followed by some additional text chosen by the user to uniquely identify the image.

 For example, each image compatible with the “Linux” template must be stored in its own directory and the directory name must start with “linux-“.
 The dash is important.
 The unique text that completes the directory name must follow the dash.
 In my case, I named the directory “linux-puppy”.